hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/amazon/__init__.md

 **Dependencies Analysis:**

-The mermaid diagram illustrates the dependency structure. `__init__.py` imports `Graber` from the `graber` submodule and `get_list_products_in_category` from the `scenario` submodule.
+The mermaid diagram illuStartes the dependency structure. `__init__.py` imports `Graber` from the `graber` submodule and `get_list_products_in_category` from the `scenario` submodule.
 These submodules likely contain the implementation details of interacting with the Amazon API or database related to Amazon product information.

 ## <explanation>